RobertJansson/Quiz/README.md

 FileImport.java - Load a new Quiz-game from file.
 See example file.
 <p>
 Note: First line: Question, Second line: Correct answer, then bogous answers (max 6).<br>
-Empty line is divider and lines starting with "//" are parsed off.
+Empty line is divider and lines starting with "//" are skipped.
 <p>
-MyRuntimeException.java - to explore the new exception-system of JFX.
+MyRuntimeException.java - to explore the new exception-system (with special windows) of JFX8 (technically I believe the ~ 40'th-ich upgrade of the JRE).
 <p>
-Tooling: Java 8 and an IDE with JavaFX.
-For Eclipse, update everything and go here for e(fx)clipse toolset:<br> http://www.eclipse.org/efxclipse/install.html<br>
+Tooling: Java 8 (latest) and an IDE with JavaFX.<br>
+For Eclipse, update everything from within the program and go here for the e(fx)clipse toolset:<br> http://www.eclipse.org/efxclipse/install.html<br>